After Jesus quieted the storm in a miraculous and supernatural way

 taints you with sin.
 The Bible says in Mark 7:14-23, “And when he

-one of you, and understand: There is nothing from without a man, that entering
+unto me every one of you, and understand: There is nothing from without a man,

-into him can defile him: but the things which come out of him, those are they
+that entering into him can defile him: but the things which come out of him,

-of men, proceed evil thoughts, adulteries, fornications, murders, Thefts,
+the heart of men, proceed evil thoughts, adulteries, fornications, murders, thefts,

 covetousness, wickedness, deceit, lasciviousness, an evil eye, blasphemy,